HelmerR302/Space_tourism/README.md

 ## Features

 - Implemented a mobile-first approach to ensure a responsive design
-- Utilised reusable code blocks to enhance development efficiency and maintainability
+- Followed Single Responsibility Principle, created reusable code blocks to enhance development efficiency and maintainability

 ## Screenshot